CarMoreno/carmoreno/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=CarMoreno&label=Profile%20views&color=blue&style=flat)

-Software Engineer 🎓, I like to solve problems using code.
+Sr. Software Engineer 🎓, MSc Data Science 📊.
+I like to solve problems using code.

 Working for the [EMBL-EBI](https://www.ebi.ac.uk) as a Scientific Data Engineer 🐍 in the new version of the [ChEBI](https://gitlab.ebi.ac.uk/chembl/chebi/chebi-2.0) project.

-Studying a Master degree in Data Science at [Universitat Oberta de Catalunya](https://www.uoc.edu/portal/en/index.html). 📚

 Living in England, UK 🇬🇧 from 🇨🇴